beukueb/genairics/README.md

 # GENeric AIRtight omICS pipelines
 <img title="genairics logo" src="gax_logo.svg" width="500">

-## Disclosure

-There comes a point in time when any human just has to develop their own, fully-fledged computational genomics platform.
-This is not that time for me, but it is good to set it as an aim: aiming for the stars, landing somewhere on the moon.

-### Design goals
+## Design goals

-#### generic pipelines
+### generic pipelines

-Although the pipelines here available are only developed for my specific bioinformatics needs and that of my collaborators, they are build up in a generic way, and some of the functionality in the main genairics package file might help or inspire you to build your own pipelines.
+The pipelines here available are mainly developed for my specific bioinformatics needs and that of my collaborators.
+They are build up in a generic way, and some of the functionality in the main genairics package file might help or inspire you to build your own pipelines.
 The core of the pipelines is build with [luigi](https://luigi.readthedocs.io) and extensions are provided in this package's initialization file.

-#### airtight pipelines
+### airtight pipelines

 The pipelines are build so they can be started with a single, fool-proof command.
-This should allow my collaborators, or scientists wanting to replicate my results, to easily do so.
+This should allow collaborators, or scientists wanting to replicate my results, to easily do so.
 A docker container is provided with the package so the processing can be started up on any platform.

-#### omics pipelines
+### omics pipelines

 The pipelines grow organically, as my research needs expand.
 I aim to process any kind of data.
 If you want to use my set of pipelines, but